Teacher Interview Questions, Answers (UK Guide 2024) For Primary Secondary SLT Headteacher.

 • Understanding of current issues, policies and potential changes in education and teaching

-Be Prepared for Teacher Competency Based Interview Questions
+Teacher Competency Based Interview Questions

 In addition, you should expect to be asked competency based interview questions exploring the core aptitudes and attributes you will be expected to bring including: